 The magnitude of the manipulated variable weight indicates how much the input can deviate from its setpoint.
 However, there is a trade-off between manipulated variable target tracking and output reference tracking.
 If you want to have better output setpoint tracking performance, use a relatively small input weight.
 If you want the manipulated variable to stay close to its target value, increase its input weight relative to the output weight.

 You can also avoid drift by constraining one or more manipulated variables to a narrow operating region using hard constraints.
-To define constraints in the MPC Designer app, on the Tuning tab, in the Design section, click Constraints to open the Constraints dialog box.
+To define constraints in MPC Designer, on the Tuning tab, in the Design section, click Constraints to open the Constraints dialog box.

 In the Input Constraints section, specify Max and Min constraints values.